Isaac-code-maker/Isaac-code-maker/README.md

 - Cybersecurity (Pentesting, Cryptography)
 - Backend Development

-## Current Projects

-- **MinhaGab**: A document management system for clinical use, focusing on security and accessibility.
-- **Cybersecurity Repository**: My personal collection of exercises and experiments in the world of cybersecurity, where I explore tools like Kali Linux and Metasploit.

-## Find Me On
-- [LinkedIn](#) (Add your LinkedIn link here)
-- [GitHub Repositories](#) (Optional: Add a link to your main repository or project)

 ## Hobbies & Interests

 - 🔍 Engaging in real-world problem solving, especially in cybersecurity challenges